minhhahl/gtm-oauth2/README.md

 Open `gtm-oauth2/Examples/OAuth2SampleTouch/OAuth2SampleTouch.xcodeproj`

-In this sample project, I had added AppID and AppSecret so you could run it without any setup.
+Note: In this sample project, I had added AppID and AppSecret so you could run it without any setup.

 Run on Simulator

 Touch `Sign In` button -> Login to your Facebook account -> Login successfully

 Waiting about 5-10 seconds for TrustingSocial to process your score